-The President, President-Elect, Past President, Vice Presidents, representatives of the Council of Chapters, representatives of the Council of Sections, International Representative, and Publication Representative are the voting Board members.
-The Secretary and Treasurer are ex officio members without vote.
-All voting members of the Board of Directors and the Treasurer must be individual members of the Association for the five years preceding the start of their term of office.
+The President, President-Elect, Past President, Vice Presidents, representatives of the Council of Chapters, representatives of the Council of Sections, International Representative, Publication Representative and the Treasurer are the voting Board members.
+The Secretary is an ex officio member without vote.
+All voting members of the Board of Directors must be individual members of the Association for the five years preceding the start of their term of office.